lhosk/portfolio/README.md

 Here are some of the updates that you need to make

-Immediate Updates
-- Update the project pages individually so they look better (esp the images)

 Things to add later
 - Quantum Papers
 - Twitter Account